FLASH SALES: discover new special offers every week!

 Contents

-• The Melia azedarach, commonly known as the Persian Lilac or Chinaberry, is native to Asia and northern Australia.
-It thrives in temperate to tropical regions.
+• Melia azedarach, commonly known as the Chinaberry or Persian Lilac, is native to Asia and Northern Australia.
+It adapts well to temperate to tropical regions.

-• These are deciduous trees, characterised by their pinnate or bipinnate leaves, offering a beautiful, delicate texture.
+• These are deciduous trees, characterised by their pinnate or bipinnate leaves, offering a lovely light texture.

-• The Persian Lilac produces clusters of small, fragrant flowers, typically lilac or purple in colour, which appear in spring.
+• The Chinaberry produces clusters of small fragrant flowers, typically lilac or purple in colour, which appear in spring.

-• After flowering, the tree bears spherical fruits, resembling small yellow or green drupes, containing seeds that can be used in various traditional applications.
+• After flowering, the tree bears spherical fruits, resembling small yellow or green drupes, containing seeds that can be used for various traditional purposes.

 Difficulty